Since Dustin and I moved to Austin, we have wanted to visit this little town called Fredericksburg, Texas.

 - 1 pouch Sure-Jell Certo Fruit Pectin liquid fruit pectin

-Measure 4 cups finely chopped peaches and cook over medium-high heat in 6- or 8-quart saucepan.
-Add lemon juice to the peaches and stir to combine.
-Add sugar to saucepan and stir to combine.
-You may add 1/2 tsp. unsalted butter to reduce the foaming if you wish.
+- Measure 4 cups finely chopped pealed peaches and cook over medium-high heat in 6- or 8-quart saucepan for 5 minutes.
+Add lemon juice and raw honey to saucepan and stir to combine.
+[You may add ½ tsp. unsalted butter to reduce the foaming if you wish.]

 Awesome~! beautiful jam.
 Set, sweet and preserved for later use 🙂